- Minimum high school diploma or GED.

 Employees of Gospel Rescue Mission Choose To Participate in our Grace Based Environment by:

-- Maintaining a safe, transparent, and healing environment that is based on Grace, Truth, and Love, and encourages trust and authenticity without fear.
+- Maintaining a safe, transparent, and healing environment that is based on grace, truth, and love, and encourages trust and authenticity without fear.

 - Maintaining a personal lifestyle of integrity, honesty, and responsibility.

-- Praying with guests, students, and staff.
+- Praying with guests, staff, and volunteers.

-It is the policy of Gospel Rescue Mission to complete a background check, drug test and motor vehicle authorization on applicants in the conditional offer stage.
+It is the policy of Gospel Rescue Mission to complete a background check, drug test, and motor vehicle authorization on applicants in the conditional offer stage.